folutade/KnowThatYouAnointed/content/posts/the-party.md

 * "Pillow-talking" refers to conversations that happen between couples while lying down in bed with their heads on pillows after having sex.

-* Certain hip hop media figures, such as [DJ Akademics](https://www.youtube.com/watch?v=cXtyIYSPadY&t=596s), have explained that arguments, hatred and information that is leveraged within rap battle often spreads because many rappers will often have sex with the same set of women.
+* Certain hip-hop media figures, such as [DJ Akademiks](https://www.youtube.com/watch?v=cXtyIYSPadY&t=596s), have explained that arguments, hatred, and information leveraged within rap battles often spread because many rappers will often have sex with the same set of women.
 These women end up pillow-talking about the other rappers with whom they have had sex.

-  * DJ Akademics—who is sometimes referred to as Ak'—is also known for being a loyal supporter of Drake.
-Kendrick previously suggested that DJ Akademics is compromised on “6:16 in LA”.
+  * DJ Akademiks—who is sometimes referred to as Ak'—is also known for being a loyal supporter of Drake.
+Kendrick previously suggested that DJ Akademiks is compromised on “6:16 in LA.”

     * *Yeah, somebody's lyin', **I can see the vibes on Ak'
     Even he lookin' compromised**, let's peel the layers back*

-* The pillow-talking dynamic also exist among violent street niggas, which explains how pillow-talking could lead to neighborhood wars.
+* The pillow-talking dynamic also exists among violent street niggas, which explains how pillow-talking could lead to neighborhood wars.

-* By saying "no more pillow-talkin'", Kendrick seems to be implying that he will be giving orders to execute the "dirty-macking bitches" who have attended "the party" or had sex with the street niggas, corporate guys or rappers that report the lies.
+* By saying "no more pillow-talkin'," Kendrick seems to be implying that he will be giving orders to execute the "dirty-macking bitches" who have attended "the party" or had sex with the street niggas, corporate guys, or rappers that report the lies.

 {{< /details >}}